Ali Badjo Gamatié: Political background

-The Nigerien press reported that opposition leader Mahamadou Issoufou had in 2007 proposed that Gamatié—rather than eventual Prime Minister Seyni Oumarou—lead a government of national unity when President Tandja sought opposition involvement in the new government following Hama Amadou's removal.
+The Nigerien press reported that opposition leader Mahamadou Issoufou had in 2007 proposed that Gamatié—rather than the eventual Prime Minister Seyni Oumarou—lead a government of national unity when President Tandja sought opposition involvement in the new government following Hama Amadou's removal.
 During the corruption court cases against Hama Amadou in 2008, Gamatié testified that the 100 million CFA francs Amadou was charged with taking from the treasury were diverted without the Finance Minister's knowledge.

-In 2008, Gamatié served as Special Adviser to the President for Mineral Affairs and as chief government negotiator with French uranium mining company Areva, leading to a deal which saw a 1 billion Euro investment in Niger's Imouraren mining site.
+In 2008, Gamatié served as Special Adviser to the President for Mineral Affairs and as chief government negotiator with French uranium mining company Areva, leading to a deal which saw a 1 billion euros investment in Niger's Imouraren mining site.

 In August 2009 the Nigerien press reported that Gamatié was a supporter of President Tandja's drive to extend his mandate and create a new constitution.
-Tandja's constitutional referendum, which established a presidential system and reduced the importance of the office of Prime Minister by making the President the head of government, was successful; Gamatié was subsequently appointed as Prime Minister on 2 October 2009.
+Tandja's constitutional referendum, which established a presidential system and reduced the importance of the office of prime minister by making the president the head of government, was successful; Gamatié was subsequently appointed as prime minister on 2 October 2009.

 Tandja was ousted in a military coup on 18 February 2010 and his government was dissolved.
 Gamatié was one of only three ministers who were not promptly released from house arrest in the days after the coup.
 According to one of the junta leaders, Colonel Djibrilla Hamidou Hima, the ministers "still under surveillance" had held "very sensitive portfolios" and therefore it was necessary "to ensure their security".
 The MNSD called for the release of Gamatié, Tandja, and the others.

 Suffering from high blood pressure, Gamatié was released from house arrest on 4 March and was promptly hospitalized at the National Hospital of Niamey.
 After three days there, he was taken to Paris for medical treatment early on 8 March.